-OK Geometry is an aid for analysing dynamic geometric constructions.
-Given a dynamic geometric construction OK Geometry detects patterns in the construction as well as certain properties of the construction.
-OK Geometry (Easy mode) may be used for commenting or presenting pre-set properties.
+OK Geometry is a tool for the analysis of dynamic geometric constructions.
+In a dynamic geometric construction, OK Geometry detects patterns as well as certain properties of the construction.
+OK Geometry (Easy mode) can be used to present geometric properties or to comment on them.

-You may think of OK Geometry as a pair of geometric spectacles that allow very precise observation of geometric constructions.
-OK Geometry helps students to notice properties they may not be aware of.
-With OK Geometry (Easy mode) they can also develop the sense of a proof: this is achieved with prepared tasks in which they are asked to organise properties of a construction into a deductive structure.
-Students should be aware that one thing is seeing (observing) a property, another thing is to know that a property is true and still another thing is to have an explaination why something is true.
-OK Geometry (Easy mode) also allows the presentation of properties or proofs of facts in planar geometry.
+You can think of OK Geometry as a pair of geometric spectacles that allow very precise observation of dynamic geometric constructions.
+OK Geometry helps students to notice properties that they may not be aware of.
+With OK Geometry ( Easy mode ) students can also develop the sense of proof: This is achieved with prepared tasks in which they are asked to organise properties of a construction into a deductive structure.
+Students should be aware that it is one thing to see (observe) a property, another thing to know that a property is true, and yet another thing to have an explanation why something is true.
+OK Geometry ( Easy mode ) can be also used to present geometric properties or proofs of facts in planar geometry.